subhamAgarwala-02/Notes-backend/README.md

 ## 🔐 Authentication

-This project uses **JWT** (JSON Web Token) for secure stateless authentication.
+This project uses **JWT (JSON Web Token)** for secure stateless authentication.

 Tokens are issued during login and must be included in the `Authorization` header for protected endpoints:

-Authorization: Bearer <token>
+Authorization: Bearer <your-token>

 yaml
 Copy